onesteinbv/addons-onestein/bi_view_editor/README.rst

 * Non-stored fields are not supported
 * Provide graph view for table relations
 * Extend the capabilities of the tree views (e.g. add sums)
-* Add possibility to store the BI view in user dashboard, like any other graph or cross table
 * Provide a tutorial (eg. a working example of usage)

 Bug Tracker